SandraWimberger/pRIMA/ATG_Visualization/README.md

-# Author: Amir Taheri-Ghahfarokhi.
+# Visualizing Cas9 induced mutation patterns.
-This code visualizes a variant table resulted from mutations induced by CRISPR-Cas9 system.
+Deep sequencing of CRISPR targeted loci provides a robust assay to measure and quantify the Cas9 cutting efficiency and study the induced mutation patterns.
+This code visualizes a variant table resulted from mutations detected in deep sequencing data.

 ## Inputs:
 1. Table of variant in *.csv* format.